czodrowskilab/VSFlow/README.md

 computed_3D,/insilico/qm/all_3D_cpds.oeb.gz,

 Please make sure to write every database in a separate row.
+Note: The database you add to the first line will be set as your default database (so you don't have to specify the -db flag for this database)
 To call one of the databases in vsflow, simply provide the name using the -db flag.
 For example:
 ```bash
 python vsflow.py substructure -in {input_file} -out {name_of_output_file} -db synthesized_cpds